PNNL-CompBio/coderdata/docs/pages/contribution.md

 3. Create tables that mirror the schema described by the [LinkML YAML file](https://github.com/PNNL-CompBio/coderdata/blob/main/schema/coderdata.yaml).

-Files are generated in the following order as described above.
+Files are generated in the following order as described below.

 ### Sample generation